abigailsegreta/mindfulmasturbation/toys.md

 Masturbators that emulate various orifices are among the most common toys for people with penises; they come in various shapes and sizes.

-Cock rings can increase the retention of blood in the penis which can cause harder erections and increase sensation, although care must be taken to not occlude bloodflow -- know how to remove your ring in case of circulation issues and ensure you research if you have any medical conditions that may interfere with safe use of a cock ring.
+Cock rings increase the retention of blood in the penis which can cause harder erections and increase sensation, although care must be taken to not occlude blood flow -- know how to remove your ring in case of circulation issues and discuss with a doctor if you have any medical conditions that may interfere with safe use of a cock ring.

 Some cock rings may vibrate, although the stimulation is often intended more for a partner than the wearer.
 For vibration, options range from vibrating masturbators to static sleeves that fit over the shaft or glans and attach to a larger vibrator to provide motion.